therealozp/class-notes/compilers/what is a compiler.md

 a **compiler**, is a translator where $T$ needs to be a (possibly virtual) machine language.

+in contrast, an **interpreter** translates the code to a lower-level language **just-in-time**, so it does it as the program runs. the compiler translates everything into another target language before execution.

 ```
         +----------+
 src --> |          | --> target